ibcn-cloudlet/ros/README.md

 * openni_camera has to be linked against log4cxx, install the package `sudo apt-get install liblog4cxx-dev`

 * problems with Xtion Pro on Linux, fix by upgrading firmware of device: https://github.com/nh2/asus-xtion-fix

+* joy ros package requires the joystick package to be installed on Ubuntu: ` sudo apt-get install joystick`